 When you think of a dog walk, you probably see a dog waiting impatiently at the door.
 For many dogs, a walk is the most exciting part of the day.
 For many, but not for all.
 Some dogs do not like going for walks, and there may be many reasons for this aversion.

 One of the most common reasons for avoiding walks is anxiety.
 Dogs that have not been properly socialized during puppyhood may be a bit withdrawn, and an excess of stimuli may frighten them.
 Consider, for example, a puppy that was born in the woods or the countryside.
 Such a doggie has not been exposed to the busy street, crowds of people, etc. Suddenly they find themselves in a new family and an unfamiliar place.
 Their new parents take them for the first walk, and suddenly they see cars, trains, bicycles, other dogs… This can strongly frighten the little one, making them anxious to go outside.
 In addition, an excess of stimuli usually strongly blocks the puppy and not only will not want to walk but also 90% will not do their physiological needs.
 A puppy needs to be gradually familiarized with new stimuli to discover the world.
+One way to help a dog with anxiety is to start with small walks in a quiet area and gradually increase the distance and level of stimulation.
+You can also consider using calming aids such as a Thundershirt or pheromone sprays.
+It’s important to remain calm and patient with your dog, and never force them to confront their fears.

 Some dogs may just not like walks and are couch potatoes.
 If so, going outside is a necessity to do their needs, but afterward, they want to come right back home.
 However, if you plan the walk well, even such a dog may be able to enjoy it.
 Make sure to choose the right activity for your dog’s personality.
 One may love sniffing games outside, while the other will find it boring and will prefer to play fetch.
 Observe your pet and try to organize the walk in a way that will be something exciting for them.
 Remember that going outside should be fun for your pooch, not a forced trip to pee.